Swamp Thing (1990 TV series): Overview

-The series also introduced characters like the Kipp family, as well as a completely new incarnation of Anton Arcane played by Mark Lindsay Chapman.
-A young boy named Jim Kipp, played by Jess Ziegler, was intended to appeal to the young audience.
-However, after the first 12 episodes, a decision was made to return the series to a darker tone seen in the original Swamp Thing film.
+The series also introduced characters such as the Kipp family, as well as a completely new incarnation of Anton Arcane played by Mark Lindsay Chapman.
+A young boy named Jim Kipp, played by Jess Ziegler, was intended to appeal to the young audience, but after the first 12 episodes, a decision was made to return the series to a darker tone seen in the original Swamp Thing film.
 Consequently, the story had Jim Kipp abducted by a South American child-stealing ring acting under Arcane's orders, and Jim never appeared again in the series.
 Durock noted: "The way they wrote him out was kind of a shock to me and everybody else except for, I suppose, the writers...
 That's a hell of a way to meet your demise!"
 Indeed, the Swamp Thing evolved as it went along.
 Regarding these shifts, Durock commented: "I guess we finally got it ironed out with the next 50, we kind of tried to hit a balance".

 Jim Kipp's fate and several other unresolved plot points from the first season were resolved by the new writing staff in the second and third seasons.
-Jim was later said to have been found (off-camera) sometime in the third season by his divorced mother Tressa, played by Carrell Myers, after a long search and she supposedly sent Jim to live with his father far away.
+Jim was later said to have been found (off-camera) sometime in the third season by his divorced mother Tressa, played by Carrell Myers, after a long search, and she supposedly sent Jim to live with his father far away.
 Primary among those plotlines in seasons two and three was Alec Holland's quest to find a cure for the affliction that had turned him into a swamp creature.
-Several episodes were dedicated to his desire to rediscover his human nature, including his unrequited love story with a beautiful scientist, Dr. Ann Fisk, played by actress Janet Julian, a former student of his who dedicated herself to helping him.
+Several episodes were dedicated to his desire to rediscover his human nature, including his unrequited love story with a beautiful scientist, Dr. Ann Fisk, played by Janet Julian, a former student of his who dedicated herself to helping him.
 Another innovation in the second and third seasons was an exploration of Dr. Arcane's madness, in an attempt to explain his penchant for evil.

 With the network eager to release new episodes, many in the first season were aired out of their original order in the series' original run.
 The disorganization created the effect of sporadic or unfulfilled plot points in various episodes, an issue that was corrected in the first DVD set.
-Due to its strong cult following, however, Swamp Thing would later re-air on Sci-Fi Channel and be featured during the S.C.I.F.I.
+Due to its strong cult following, however, Swamp Thing was later reaired on Sci-Fi Channel and featured during the S.C.I.F.I.
 World schedule in the early 2000s.
 As of 2008, the series aired on Chiller in movie form and was available on its official website.
-The series currently airs on Heroes & Icons, along with many other 1990s syndicated live action shows such as Xena: Warrior Princess and Hercules: The Legendary Journeys.
+The series currently airs on Heroes & Icons, along with many other 1990s syndicated live-action shows, such as Xena: Warrior Princess and Hercules: The Legendary Journeys.
 It can also be seen on the MeTV network during its "Red Eye Sci-Fi" block every Sunday morning.